dhanuzch/Temperature-logger_PHP_MySQL/README.md

 2. MySQL based
 3. Displays temperature and humidity data in separate graphs.
 4. Added CSS, so visually looks better.
 5. Out of the box compatibility with NodeMCU.
-For other MCUs minor alterations needed.
+For other MCUs minor alterations are needed.

 ## TODO